am-press/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 ```

 <p>
-The following GIF shows the simulation results.
+The simulation results are shown in the following GIF.
 </p>

 <div>